 Perenco is currently the premier oil and gas producer in Cameroon where it has operated since 1993.
 To combat the natural decline in oil production and respond to the growing needs of the country, Perenco, in partnership with the Société Nationale des Hydrocarbures of Cameroon, has chosen to develop the LNG market.

 The conversion of a LNG tanker into a floating liquefaction and storage unit (FLNG), the optimisation of Sanaga 1 offshore platform and the modification of the Bipaga treatment onshore facilities, are at the heart of this ambitious and innovative project.
-By exploiting existing synergies between the Sanaga field and the Bipaga complex, and through pragmatic project management and constant leverage, Perenco has attained a profitability threshold well below that of the market, making it possible to exploit LNG in Cameroon.
+The exploitation of existing synergies from the Sanaga field and the Bipaga complex, combined with pragmatic project management, have enabled Perenco to make LNG exploitation possible in Cameroon.

 The successful start of liquefaction operations in Cameroon will contribute to the emergence of this type of project, opening new development opportunities on marginal offshore fields that have so far not been considered profitable due to unappropriated technical solution found, and to participate to flared gas reduction.
 Projects won't be anymore liquid or gas but liquid and gas projects.